 Within fifteen (15) court days from the date that the petition to terminate sex offender registration and proof of current registration is filed with the Fresno County Superior Court or the Fresno County Juvenile Justice Court, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration on the law enforcement agency with whom the petitioner currently registers in Fresno County and the Fresno County District Attorney's Office.
-Additionally, if petitioner was convicted of a registrable offense in a county other than Fresno County, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration en the law enforcement agency and the District Attorney's Office of the county in which the petitioner was convicted of the registrable offense.
+Additionally, if petitioner was convicted of a registrable offense in a county other than Fresno County, the petitioner or someone on petitioner's behalf must serve a copy of the petition and proof of current registration entry in which the petitioner was convicted of the registrable offense.